Manishearth/manishearth.github.io/source/drafts/fraud.md

 > Henry Gondorff: It's not like playing winos in the street.
 You can't outrun Lonnegan.

-For quite a while now, you could broadly categorize scams into two buckets: cheap, easy-to-run spray-and-pray scams hoping to ensnare the less savvy, and expensive, *targeted* scams, aimed at people worth the trouble.
+For quite a while now, you could broadly categorize scams into two buckets: cheap, easy-to-run spray-and-pray scams hoping to ensnare the less savvy; and expensive, *targeted* scams, aimed at people worth the trouble.
 And usually "people worth the trouble" is more about *organizational* power someone holds rather than going after personal savings, like [this $25M scam in Hong Kong][arup] where an employee of a company was convinced to transfer company funds.

 Spray-and-pray scams are cheap because they often spend no effort in convincing you.
 In fact, the "Nigerian Scammer" trope exists because [for scammers running scams against less-savvy individuals, it is highly desirable that the more-savvy individuals self-select out of their pipeline as early as possible][nigerian-why].
 Emails are free, but the subsequent work to correspond with and scam a mark is not.

-Tech-savvy people are, by and large, not prone to these scams: A handful of computer security best practices, paired with a rough understanding of the the system's capabilities[^caller-id] keeps you reasonably secure.
+Tech-savvy people are, by and large, not prone to these scams: A handful of computer security best practices, paired with a rough understanding of the system's capabilities[^caller-id] keeps you reasonably secure.

 However, with respect to more sophisticated scams, most people aren't "worth the trouble", or at least think they aren't.
 Most people don't have $25M buttons available to them at work.